Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

 Also note that the `BASELINE_CONTAINER_NAME` environment variable needs to be defined in order to enable comparisons with previous model training runs.
 This variable should be the name of the Azure blob container which is then used to store the baseline set of test results that we will use to compare our newly built model against.
 Leaving this environment variable undefined will skip the comparison stage.
 Read [Configuring the baseline comparison feature](3-customizing-own-project.md#configuring-the-baseline-comparison-feature) to learn more about enabling this feature.

 > **Note:** The **LUIS F-measure testing** job runs concurrently with the *Create LUIS Release* job.
 It is provided in this template as an example of how to perform automated quality testing of a LUIS app.
 This kind of testing is best employed when a LUIS app has been developed to the point where its schema is near or fully complete and development has progressed from the early stages of development to the stage of refining the performance of the app.
-A release manager can review the build artifacts created by this job to monitor the performance of the LUIS app as improvements are made and can use the F measure scores that are output to help decide when to promote new versions of the LUIS app to other build environments such as UAT, Staging or Production.
+A release manager can review the build artifacts created by this job to monitor the performance of the LUIS app as improvements are made and can use the F-measure scores that are output to help decide when to promote new versions of the LUIS app to other build environments such as UAT, Staging or Production.

 In the workflow: